 I’ll be discussing each content type and how to get the most out of them.
 Read on to find out more.

-Product reviews are undoubtedly the most popular form of affiliate marketing content.
+Product reviews for affiliate marketing are undoubtedly the most popular form of content here.
 Reviews are usually a good way to earn your readers’ trust, as you pen them down as a user of the product or service.
 However, it is important to be honest in product reviews.
 As a user, you need to be critical and emphasize on both the good and bad of a product.
 Only then will this trust that you’ve gained, be carried forward.

 Reviews can be of different types.
 You can write a brief overview of a product or a detailed, comprehensive review, or just a simple list of features where you can tick off the features that a product has.